Travelling to Saudi Arabia? Check out our guide to finding the best prepaid SIM card

 - Ask the sellers to set up the SIM for you and they will know how to do it.
 If not, follow the instructions we have highlighted above or go to the official operator website to get advice.

 - Remember, it’s always better to get things done early, before the stores get too busy.
 That way, you are more likely to receive better assistance and avoid the crowds!

 TripAdvisor tips for the best SIM cards and where to buy them

-While it’s well known for reviews, booking hotels, flights and vacations, TripAdvisor also has many user comments that can help guide you through what SIM cards have been tried and tested in Saudi Arabia.
+While it’s well known for reviews, booking hotels, flights and holidays, TripAdvisor also has many user comments that can help guide you through what SIM cards have been tried and tested in Saudi Arabia.